oracle/graal/docs/tools/insight/Insight-Embedding.md

-# Embedding GraalVM Insight into Applications
+# Embedding Insight into Applications

 ## Embedding Insight into Java